 Record the name of the person with whom you registered a complaint as well as the day and time your call was placed.

-Step 3: Expect a call back from the investigating officer if you requested this.
-Please keep in mind our humane officers work diligently to investigate all instances of reported abuse.
+Step 3: Please keep in mind our humane officers work diligently to investigate all instances of reported abuse.
 Just because they have not placed a return call does not mean they have not investigated.
 Conducting an investigation takes time and procedures must be followed.
 Hundreds of reports of suspected abuse are placed in each county and the job of a humane officer is hindered by the obligation to return calls and emails.
-With this in mind, if you have not heard back from or seen evidence of the investigating officer, place a followup call for the status of the complaint.
+With this in mind, if you have not heard back from or seen evidence of the investigating officer, you may consider placing a follow-up call for the status of the complaint.

 |• Happy Trails will assist with removing an abused, neglected or abandoned animal/animals, and provide transportation, medical and veterinary attention, rehabilitation, assistance to the prosecution with information and serve as a witness for trial, as well as providing an adoption program after the animal/animals are signed over to Happy Trails.|